 Garcia opens the beige folder she had tucked underneath her yellow legal pad.
-Inside are a series of headshots.
+Inside are a series of photos taken from various Instagram and Facebook pages.
 Familiar faces.
 There are other photos too.
 Bad photos.
 Photos that look like finger paintings in black and white.
 She sifts through these before pulling out a single photograph.
 Comparatively, it's not that terrible.
 It's a photo of a house surrounded in the woods.
 Looking at it fills me with a sick sort of dread.

 "We're here to talk about what happened in the cabin."

-It’s beautiful though, the seclusion of this place.
+It was beautiful though, the seclusion of this place.
 Located on a long, winding driveway, the cabin isn't exactly the kind of cabin that Abraham Lincoln was raised in.
-Instead it's more of a chalet, built into the side of a woodsy mountain, with big windows that overlook a spectacular view.
+Instead it was more of a chalet, built into the side of a woodsy mountain, with big windows that overlook a spectacular view.

 In the fall, when the leaves change, it looks as though half the world is on fire.

-I like it here even more than my parents house, than the home I live in while I attend classes at university.
-Far enough away from people, I feel as though I can be myself.
+I liked it here even more than my parents house, than the small place I lived in while studying at university.
+Far enough away from people, I felt as though I could be myself.
 Jenny loved it here too.

 It made it a perfect place for my plan.